johnbeil/BuoyBot/README.md

 BuoyBot is designed to be run at pre-defined intervals via Cron.
 Crontab.txt contains the cron entry required to run BuoyBot.
 Twitter and database credentials need to be saved in a config.json file.
 The configexample.json file contains the template that should be used.
 Path to config.js is stored in a CONFIGPATH environment variable that needs to be configured by the user.

 BuoyBot saves its hourly observations in a Postgres database.
 This needs to be configured by the user or the database code needs to be removed.
+Observations.sql contains the necessary Postgres table schema for BuoyBot.

 ## Tide Data Note
 Buoybot presumes that the database contains relevant tide predictions.
 This data can be obtained from github.com/johnbeil/tidecrawler